The Time Is Now (Moloko song): Commercial performance

 In the duo's native United Kingdom, "The Time Is Now" debuted at number two on the UK Singles Chart on 26 March 2000, unable to outsell Melanie C's debut collaboration with Lisa "Left Eye" Lopes, "Never Be the Same Again".
 To date, it is Moloko's highest-charting single in the UK, as well as their joint-longest-charting single alongside "Sing It Back", spending 13 weeks in the top 100.
-On 19 May 2000, the British Phonographic Industry awarded the song a silver disc for shipping over 200,000 units; it was the 73rd-highest-selling song of the UK in 2000.
+In January 2024, the British Phonographic Industry awarded the song a gold certification for sales and streams exceeding 400,000 units; it was the 73rd-highest-selling song of the UK in 2000.
 In Ireland, the single first appeared on the Irish Singles Chart at number 43 on 23 March 2000, climbing to its peak of number 10 three weeks later.
 Like in the UK, it spent a total of 13 weeks on the Irish chart.
 At the end of 2000, the song was ranked at number 84 on Ireland's year-end chart.

 In mainland Europe, the song reached number three in Greece.
 It was a top-20 success in the Flanders region of Belgium and in Finland, achieving peaks of number 15 and number 12, respectively.
 It entered the top 40 Iceland and Italy, falling shy of the mark in Switzerland, where it settled at number 41.
 It found moderate chart success in Germany and the Netherlands, peaking within the top 50, and it also appeared on Ultratip Bubbling Under listing of Belgium's Wallonia region.
 Overall, it peaked at number 14 on the Eurochart Hot 100.
 In Australia, "The Time Is Now" debuted at number 50 on 21 May 2000 and climbed to number 36, its highest position, two weeks later, staying three more weeks in the top 50 before dropping out.

+Impact and legacy

+British electronic dance and clubbing magazine Mixmag included "The Time Is Now" in their list of "The Best Basslines in Dance Music" in 2020, writing, "Another hit from the heady days of the new millennium, on 'Time Is Now' Moloko set out to make an Epic Club Banger using instruments and players.
+Here they're accompanied by a quartet and that strolling bassline sounds like the first Aperol Spritz of summer to us.
+Blue skies, a cool breeze and no worries other than where the next bev is coming from.
+Happy times."